rubynetti/blog/_i18n/en/_posts/2018-04-16-rails-basic-dockerfile.md

 Not too exciting, huh?
 There's almost nothing in it, just Debian and ruby.

-You can try some commands on the _ruby shell_ to check everything is in place.
+You can try some commands in the _ruby shell_ to check everything is in place.
 Then just exit the container for now.
 ```
 rails@container_id:/app$ irb